MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/set-up-your-scene.md

 ## Add a Travel Point

 Every scene must have at least one *Travel Point*, which is used to configure avatar spawning behavior.
-If you're new to travel points, we recommend that you [read our TravelPoint and TravelGroup article](../enhance-your-environment/avatar-and-object-interactions/create-avatar-spawn-and-travel-points.md) and follow the instructions there.
+If you're new to travel points, we recommend that you [read our Travel Point and Travel Group article](../enhance-your-environment/avatar-and-object-interactions/create-avatar-spawn-and-travel-points.md) and follow the instructions there.

 ## Add the Mesh Thumbnail Camera